id0Sch/log4js-json-layout/README.md

 - `include` - array of properties to include in the log object
 - `colors` - boolean; off by default.
 If set to true, colorizes the output using log4js default color scheme based on log level.
 Useful for development, do not use for storing logs
 - `static` - object, name value pairs of this object are added to output
+- `dynamic` - object, where each value is a no-argument function that must return a string/number/boolean.
+The key and the function's return value are added to the output

 ### Example Config